syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Legend-and-Legend-Items.md

 ---
 layout: post
 title: Chart-Legend-and-Legend-Items | Windows Forms | Syncfusion
-description: This section explains about legend and it's customization in the chart control
+description: This help document section explains about the legend and it's customization in the syncfusion windows forms chart control
 platform: windowsforms
 control: Chart
 documentation: ug
 ---

-# Chart Legend
+## Chart Legend

 Essential Chart by default displays a legend with information on each series that has been plotted on the chart.